 Myth #4: Redwood Won’t Last or Stand Up to Fire

 It may surprise you to learn that wood can resist fire, but redwood is an exception.
 It also doesn’t need any chemical additives to protect it from fire, decay, or pests.
 How else do you think the giant redwoods trees could survive as long as they do and grow as tall as they are?
 They have a natural protection against fire and pests that helps them survive what other species may succumb to.
 The natural tannins that give redwood its color help it remain strong against its natural enemies.
-According to this article, “Redwood trees have very thick bark which has a lot of water inside it.
+According to Forest Schools, “Redwood trees have very thick bark which has a lot of water inside it.
 They also do not have any pitch inside the trunks which is a very flammable substance found in many other trees.
 Another factor that helps to make the redwood trees fireproof is the fact that they do not have any of the resins that other trees like pine and the sap that the tree contains is made up of a majority of water also adding to the fireproofing ability.”

 Building with redwood doesn’t have to be an unapproachable subject.
 Hopefully we’ve dispelled some of the myths surrounding redwood and you now know that redwood is readily available, environmentally friendly, price friendly and is a great material to stand up against insects, rot, decay and fire.
 If you would like to use redwood for your decking, fencing, or siding, give us a call!
 Our experienced staff would be happy to walk you through the process or answer any questions you might have!